bondy-io/bondy/apps/bondy_db/doc_extras/architecture/README.md

 ## Style notes

-These are presented as a guided tour, in the spirit of the CMU SEI **Views and Beyond** method (a documented software architecture is a set of views, each suited to one audience).
-The difference is the
+These are a guided tour, in the spirit of the CMU SEI **Views and Beyond** method (a documented software architecture is a set of views, each suited to one audience).
+The register is explanatory prose, not a
-register: blog post, not architecture handbook.
-Where you want implementation-level rigor, the chapter ends with a pointer to the relevant source modules, whose module docs are the contract of record.
+specification: where you want the exact contract, the chapter ends with a pointer to the relevant source modules, whose module docs are the record.

 ## Conventions

 - **Diagrams** are mermaid.
 Render in any modern markdown viewer.
+- **Storage stack** means the three packages together — `bondy_db`, `bondy_oplog`, and `bondy_mst`.
-- **`bondy_mst`** (lowercase) is the package / library name. **MST** (uppercase) is the Merkle Search Tree data structure inside it.
+- **`bondy_mst`** (lowercase) is the Merkle Search Tree library — one package in the stack. **MST** (uppercase) is the Merkle Search Tree data structure inside it.
-- **"Substrate"** means the published library API — what your application sees.
-Bondy is the canonical consumer; this folder describes the substrate, not Bondy.
+- **"Substrate"** is a relative term: from a package's point of view it means the layer or layers directly beneath it.
+From `bondy_db` the substrate is `bondy_oplog` and `bondy_mst`; from `bondy_oplog` it is `bondy_mst`.
+This folder describes the stack itself, not the applications built on it.